What you need to know

-(2) The fees for rooms and meals do not include the periods of Fall and Winter mid-term breaks or the Christmas or Easter breaks, dorm students are responsible for making alternate arrangements during these breaks.
-Dorm students may participate in a 2- week mission trip during the Spring semester.
+(2) The fees for rooms and meals do not include the periods of Fall and Winter mid-term breaks or the Christmas or Easter breaks.
+During these times, the kitch in closed.
+Dorm students are responsible for making alternate arrangements during these breaks.
+In some cases, dorm students may participate in a 2-week mission trip during the Spring semester.
 An additional cost for this trip may be charged, depending on the destination.

 OTHER IMPORTANT INFORMATION

 Dorm Housing for Singles – Our dorms serve our French Bible School students, who are mostly young adults between 17 and 22 years old.
 All dorm residents are expected to contribute to community life by following dorm rules and participating in several hours of manual work on campus each week.

 At registration, we require payment for the entire semester, or a letter from your mission board indicating that they will accept direct billing for your fees from Parole de Vie.
 Apartment rent is due at the beginning of each month.